Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 3. **User Interactions**: Enhanced user interactions to create a more immersive gaming experience.
 4. **Expansion Opportunities**: Exploring potential narrative and gameplay expansions based on user suggestions and feedback.

-These updates will guide our ongoing development efforts to maintain player engagement and satisfaction.
+These updates will direct our ongoing development efforts to sustain player engagement and satisfaction.

 Key updates include:
 1. **Onboarding Clarity**: Improved onboarding instructions to assist new players in comprehensively understanding game mechanics effectively.